r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 Attempt to read from address 00000000046dc232
 ```

 More scary numbers, but again, recognize that these are just numbers describing the error.

 The exception code is the main error, in this case a memory access violation, and the parameters are details about the error.
 WinDbg then attempts to describe the exception beneath it, if possible.

-The "(.exr 0xfffff904f6c8a128)" is WinDbg telling you the command it ran to get this information.
-If you want, you can run this command yourself by clicking on that or by typing the command in the box beneath the analysis labeled "kd>" However, running the command now will garner no further information than what has already been given.
+`(.exr 0xfffff904f6c8a128)` is WinDbg telling you the command it ran to get this information.
+If you want, you can run this command yourself by clicking on that or by typing the command in the box beneath the analysis labeled `kd>`.

+However, running the command now will garner no further information than what has already been given.

 ### The Third Part

-You may also see a CONTEXT or TRAP_FRAME with even more numbers:
+You may also see a `CONTEXT` or `TRAP_FRAME` with even more numbers:

 ```
 TRAP_FRAME:  ffffdb809cf9bf20 -- (.trap 0xffffdb809cf9bf20)